Litigation Related to Deferred Action for Childhood Arrivals (DACA)

 The two tables in this publication provide information about litigation related to DACA.
-Table 1 includes cases seeking to require the government to restore DACA, as created by the 2012 Napolitano memo.
-Some of these cases seek to require USCIS to comply with the Regents decision by adjudicating DACA applications in accordance with the 2012 Napolitano memo; others challenge the Wolf memo directly, primarily by challenging the legality of Wolf’s service as acting secretary and, thus, his legal authority to issue to the memo and the memo’s lawfulness under the Administrative Procedure Act (APA).
+Table 1 includes cases seeking to require the government to restore DACA, as created by the 2012 Napolitano Memo.
+Some of these cases seek to require USCIS to comply with the Regents decision by adjudicating DACA applications in accordance with the 2012 Napolitano Memo; others challenge the Wolf Memo directly, primarily by challenging the legality of Wolf’s service as acting secretary and, thus, his legal authority to issue the memo and the memo’s lawfulness under the Administrative Procedure Act (APA).
 NILC is counsel only in the Batalla Vidal v.
 Wolf case.
 For further information about the other cases described in Table 1, you may want to contact the entities involved in them (listed in the table) or read the complaints to which the table hyperlinks.

 Table 2 provides information about the single case challenging the legality of DACA itself, which Texas and six other states filed on May 1, 2018.